nubenetes/awesome-kubernetes/docs/container-managers.md

 - [tutorialworks.com: How to Start Containers Automatically, with Podman and Systemd](https://www.tutorialworks.com/podman-systemd/)
 - [youtube: Podman 3 and Docker Compose - How Does the Dockerless Compose Work? 🌟](https://www.youtube.com/watch?v=15PFfjuxtvM&ab_channel=mkdev)
 - [fedoramagazine.org: Use Docker Compose with Podman to Orchestrate Containers on Fedora Linux](https://fedoramagazine.org/use-docker-compose-with-podman-to-orchestrate-containers-on-fedora/)
+- [opensource.com: Run a Linux virtual machine in Podman](https://opensource.com/article/21/7/linux-podman) Use Podman Machine to create a basic Fedora CoreOS VM to use with containers and containerized workloads.

 #### Containers In High Security Environments with Podman
 - [Build trusted pipelines/Guards with Podman containers](https://www.redhat.com/en/blog/using-container-technology-make-trusted-pipeline) Container technology makes develoment easier/cheaper & much more secure.
 SELinux,SECCOMP,Namespaces,Dropped Capabilities.